Running SUSHI

 Note

 By default, SUSHI only generates the profile differential, allowing the IG Publisher to create the profile snapshot.
 This is the approach recommended by HL7 FHIR leadership.
-If authors prefer, the-s
+If authors prefer, the --snapshot

 While SUSHI is running, it will print status messages as it processes your project files.
 When SUSHI has completed, you should receive a summary like the following: